yale-redcap/yes3-exporter/README.md

      -   Can be used to drive external code generators and form the basis of basic study progress and data completion reports
 -   **Detailed audit for every download and export**
      -   Includes the ability to automatically send daily activity summaries to a pre-designated email address
--   **Incorporates form-specific user export and access rights**.
+-   **Incorporates form-specific user export and access rights**
      -   Compatible with the REDCap v12 form-specific export permission model, as well as with the data export model prior to version 12
--   **Supports deidentified and coded datasets** that mirrors REDCap system data export.
+-   **Supports deidentified and coded datasets** that mirrors REDCap system data export
--   **Any number of exports may be designed and re-used**.
+-   **Any number of exports may be designed and re-used**
 -   **Export specifications can be rolled back and restored to a prior version**
 -   **Can export directly to a host filesystem**
 -   **Dark and Light themes**